Ceferino Giménez Malla: Biography

 One day a local landowner, suffering from tuberculosis, passed out on the street.
 Heedless of the danger of contagion, Malla hoisted the man on his shoulders and carried him home.
 The grateful family rewarded him with a sum sufficient to start a business buying and selling surplus mules which the French army no longer needed after World War I. Tools with which he cleaned horseshoes and iron shoes for mules and donkeys were donated by the son of Ceferino's friend, Ferruchón, to the Museum of Martyrs in Barbastro.
-Ceferino was as generous to the poor and needy as he was successful.
-It is said that he often lent money to poor Roma, and also allowed them to remove from the stables the animals they liked most.
+Ceferino is said to have often lent money to poor Roma, and to have also allowed them to remove from the stables the animals they liked most.
 They could pay their debts when they sold them or at the end of their seasonal work when they could afford to do so.
-According to Romani tradition, he also used to feed poor children.
+He reportedly also used to feed poor children.

 Giménez Malla is a described as a pleasant, good-natured, tall, thin man carefully dressed and distinguished looking.
 Although illiterate, after his wife died, Giménez Malla began a career as a catechist under the guidance of a priest-teacher, Don Nicholas Santos de Otto, teaching both Romani and Spanish children.
 He had a gift for catechizing children by telling them stories.
-He became a member of the Franciscan Third order, the Society of St. Vincent de Paul and, participated in Thursday night Eucharistic Adoration.
+He became a member of the Secular Franciscan Order, the Society of St. Vincent de Paul and, participated in Thursday night Eucharistic Adoration.